“We’d be breaching precedent”: Leaked emails show Google workers discussing search tweaks

 “To the extent of my knowledge, we’d be breaching precedent if we only gave Highlights access to organizations that support a certain view of the world in a time of political conflict,” one email said, according to WSJ.

-In a statement to news outlets, Google called the emails a “brainstorm,” and said the ideas were never implemented.
+In a statement, Google called the emails a “brainstorm,” and said the ideas were never implemented.

 “These emails were just a brainstorm of ideas, none of which were ever implemented.
 Google has never manipulated its search results or modified any of its products to promote a particular political ideology—not in the current campaign season, not during the 2016 election, and not in the aftermath of President Trump’s executive order on immigration.
 Our processes and policies would not have allowed for any manipulation of search results to promote political ideologies.”